gkaf89/NCC-Trainings/Courses/docs/openmp/exercise-1.md

 #### <u>Utilities</u>

 The main aim is to do the parallel computation to speed up computation on a given parallel architecture.
 Therefore, measuring the timing and comparing the solution between serial and parallel code is very important.
-In order to measure the timing, OpenMP provides an environmental variable, `omp_get_wtime();`.
+In order to measure the timing, OpenMP provides an environmental variable, `omp_get_wtime()`.

 ???
 Info "Time measuring"